AlexTISYoung/snipar/docs/tutorial.rst

 If the imputation has been performed from siblings alone, then the regression onto proband (focal, phenotyped individual), imputed paternal, and imputed maternal becomes co-linear.
 This is because the imputation is the same for paternal and maternal genotypes.
 In this case, the regression should be performed onto proband and sum of imputed paternal and maternal genotypes.
-This can be achieved by providing the --parsum option to the script:
+This can be achieved by providing the *--parsum* option to the script.

-    ``python fGWAS.py test_data/sample1.bed test_data/sample1.hdf5 test_data/h2_quad_0.8.ped test_data/h2_quad_0.8_parsum --parsum``

-This will output estimates of direct and average parental (average of maternal and paternal) effects.

-The script can also estimate indirect sibling effects for each SNP.
-For example, to estimate direct, sibling, and average parental effects (which could be done using parental genotypes imputed from sibling genotypes alone, for example), use:
+The script can also estimate indirect sibling effects for each SNP by providing the *--fit_sib* option.

-    ``python fGWAS.py test_data/sample1.bed test_data/sample1.hdf5 test_data/h2_quad_0.8.ped test_data/h2_quad_0.8_parsum_sib --parsum --fit_sib``

 Polygenic score analyses